Trusted WordPress tutorials, when you need them most.

 Method 3: Display RSS Feed Subscription Option on the Category Pages

-If you want to add a Subscribe link at the top of all your category pages, then you can use this method.
+If you want to add a Subscribe link at the top of all the category pages on your WordPress blog, then you can use this method.

 To do this, you will need to add custom code to your WordPress category.php or archive.php theme template.